-Note: people who are in an intimate personal relationship or who are a nominee person and a nominated person may stay overnight at each other's premises provided they otherwise comply with these directions.
+Note 1: people who are in an intimate personal relationship or who are a nominee person and a nominated person may stay overnight at each other's premises provided they otherwise comply with these directions.
+Note 2: travelling to an area outside Metropolitan Melbourne for exercise is prohibited by these directions.